Alexanderstr2/Lambda/README.md

 # Lambda

 ## About
-The goal of this project is to create a webscraper to pull listing from rental websites.
-This data is untilized for political campaign planning to determine what houses to visit for door knocking if the previous occupants have moved.
-For now we will be pulling listings from rentfaster, but this is expected to expand into the future.
+In political campaigns data is becoming an ever important resource.
+When planning door knocking campaigns to talk with residents a database is untilized to store address and home owner information.
+This allows the orginizers to tier homes and ensure time is not wasted bothering residents who do not want to support the campaign.
+However when this residents move this information is not updated and them can remain "tiered out".
+The goal for this project is to demonstrate a potential solution for this problem.
+Rental (and housing sale) information is gathered from websites on homes in specific areas.
+This information can then be used to update stistical models to reflect the world more accuratly.
+For now we will be pulling simply rental listings from rentfaster, but this is expected to expand into the future to also include home sales.

-Code originally adopted from (this)[https://rpubs.com/calebbraun/rentfaster] R project
+Scraping methodology for Rent Faster originally adopted from [this](https://rpubs.com/calebbraun/rentfaster) R project.

 ## Roadmap